 It is the responsibility of the student to ensure any appliance used is in proper working condition and used appropriately.
 All appliances must have original manufacturer's UL Seal of Approval attached and manufacturer labels noting size, wattage, volts or other pertinent information left intact on appliance.
-Pate Hall residents have fewer restrictions because of different electrical requirements.
 The list of approved electrical appliances for use in student rooms is available in OSA.